janmarthedal/kanooth-numbers/README.md

 # Kanooth Numbers

 A portable multiple-precision library in C++.
+The data types `natural_number` and `integer` are available and represent non-negative integers and integers, respectively.

+No operator overloading is implemented (other than assignment).
+To this end, the types `boost_natnum` and `boost_integer` make `natural_number` and `integer` available as backends for the [Boost Multiprecision](http://www.boost.org/doc/libs/release/libs/multiprecision/) library.

 ## Installation